mootools/mootools-core/Docs/Core/Core.md

 Function: $arguments {#arguments}
 ---------------------------------

-Creates a function which returns the passed argument according to the index, i, passed.
+Creates a function which returns the passed argument according to the index (i) passed.

 ### Syntax: